te2dy/marianne/readme.txt

 on tablet and mobile, and it has been designed to give a good print results.

 == Changelog ==

+=== 1.7 – September 16th, 2021 ===
+Added: option to display the excerpt or the full content of posts in the loop.
+Added: button in the footer to go to the top of the page.
+Added: option to display/hide the title of the front page.
+Fixed: text of the search button bug.
+Updated: "tested up to" version number (5.8 to 5.8.1).
+Updated: translation files.

 === 1.6.1 – July 30th, 2021 ===
 Added: social link to Signal and Telegram.